dhruv-m-patel/react-graphql/readme.md

 - Run `npm run migration:apply:stage` to apply migration to staging database
 - Run `npm run migration:apply:prod` to apply migration to production database
 - Run `npm run migration:undo` to undo a previously ran migration, one at a time.

+#### GraphQL integration

+- The GraphQL on server side is setup with `apollo-server-express`
+- The GraphQL client is setup with `apollo-boost` and `apollo-cache-inmemory`
+- To fire queries to fetch or mutate data, you can use `useQuery` and `useMutation` hooks from `@apollo/react-hooks`
+- You can check out the GraphQL playground at `http://localhost:3000/graphql` after running application locally

 ### Made with:
 - React v16.8